Mikkel-Coder/gocryptfs_u2f_pammount/README.md

     auth	[success=1 default=ignore]	pam_u2f.so authfile=/etc/Yubico/u2f_keys cue
     ....
     ```

-    You can force pin usage by append it to the `pam_u2f.so` like:
+    To force PIN usage, append `pinverification=1`:
     ```
     ....
     auth	[success=1 default=ignore]	pam_u2f.so authfile=/etc/Yubico/u2f_keys cue pinverification=1
     ....
     ```

-    For more options, please read the man page for pam_u2f: `man pam_u2f`
+    For more options, refer to the `pam_u2f` man page: `man pam_u2f`.

-    > **Note:** You can add more authentication methods such as fingerprints by changing the order.
+    You can add more authentication methods, such as fingerprints, by changing the order.
 Then update the `success`.
 It is used to tell pam to skip the next *X* `auth` modules if authentication was successful.
 For example:
     ```
     ...
     auth	[success=2 default=ignore]	pam_fprintd.so max-tries=1 timeout=10
     auth	[success=1 default=ignore]	pam_u2f.so authfile=/etc/Yubico/u2f_keys cue pinverification=1
     ...
     ```

-    If u2f authentication should also be required to change user secrets, such as passwords for other users, then edit `/etc/pam.d/common-passwd` to be the same as the *Primary* block from `/etc/pam.d/common-auth`.
+    To require U2F authentication for changing user secrets, such as passwords for other users, edit `/etc/pam.d/common-passwd` to be the same as the *Primary* block from `/etc/pam.d/common-auth`.

 [1]: https://wiki.archlinux.org/title/User:Lukeus_Maximus "Home directory encryption"
 [2]: https://developers.yubico.com/libfido2/Manuals/fido2-token.html "Yubico Docs, fido2-token"